Tall Bazi

-The main mound rises 60 meters above the plain with the lower town portion being only 7 meters high.
-It was excavated by German archaeologists in 1993–1997, in 1999, in 2001–2005, and then in 2007–2009.
-At this point local conditions became too difficult to continue work.
-The excavations were under the auspices of the German Research Foundation and later the Institute of Near Eastern Archaeology.

-Due to the Tishrin Dam construction the lower town is now under water.
-The main mound is still above water.
-The adjacent third millennium BC archaeological complex at Tall Banat was also flooded.

-It is part of the "Tell Banat Settlement complex" during the third and second millennia BCE, which refers to Tell Banat, Tell Banat North, Tell Kabir and Jebel, or Tall Bazi.
+Location

+In ancient times, the site consisted of a large lower town and the high citadel.
+Also nearby, about one half a kilometer to the south, the large Tell Banat Complex was located on the lower ground.
+It consisted of several tells and the lower town.
+Around 1999, because of the construction of the Tishrin Dam nearby, the whole area was flooded, and only the Tall Bazi citadel still remains above water.

 History

 Early Bronze

+Both Tall Bazi and Tall Banat were located along the Euphrates river.
+During the Early Bronze Age, a massive town wall protected this whole settlement area away from the river.
+This Banat-Bazi complex started about 2600 B.C., and continued during the Early Bronze Age III and IV.

 An Early Bronze palace was found beneath the Middle Bronze temple.
 The earlier occupation of the Citadel dates back to the Late Early Dynastic period and Akkadian period.
-Numerous clay sling shots were found especially around a fortified wall gate.
+Numerous clay bi-conical sling shots as well as leaf shaped flint arrowheads were found especially around a fortified wall gate.
+The citadel, along with occupation on Tell Bannat, was destroyed c.
+2300 BC and a gap in occupation ensued.

-The region was part of Banat Period IV (c.
-2700/2600-2450 BC) during which time there is no clear evidence for Tall Bazi.
-In Banat Period III (c.
-2450-2300 BC), Banat itself reached its maximum extent.
-At this time, building activity was found throughout the Banat complex, including Tell Kabir and Tall Bazi.
-Banat Period II (c.
-2300-2100 BC) was a phase of abandonment of which occupation seem to continue on Tall Bazi.
-In Banat Period I (c.
-2100-2000 BC), a new settlement appeared at Tell Kabir.

 Middle Bronze

-The Northern Town was occupied beginning in the Middle Bronze Age and was destroyed at the same time as the Western Town.
+The Northern Town of the lower area was occupied beginning in the Middle Bronze Age and was destroyed at the same time as the Western Town, in the Late Bronze Age.
 A geomagnetic prospection followed by excavation at four locations showed that the original portion was a grown settlement with later construction matching the planned houses of the Western Town.

 The main mound has been dubbed the "Citadel".
-It contained a large (37.6 meter long by 15.8 meter wide) temple built in the Middle Bronze Age (on top of an Early Bronze Age palace) still in use when it was destroyed at the same time as the lower town in the Late Bronze Age.
+It contained a large (37.6 meter long by 15.8 meter wide) temple built in the Middle Bronze Age (on top of an Early Bronze Age palace) still in use when it was destroyed at the same time as the 200 meter by 250 meter lower town in the Late Bronze Age.

+In the Middle Bronze II, Tall Bazi would have been in between larger powers like Carchemish (north), Aleppo (west; Yamhad), and Mari (southeast).

-Late Bronze
+Late Bronze (Mitanni Period)

+In this period the 18 hectare city was probably named Baṣīru.
+The two cuneiform tablets found at the site indicate that, in the Mittani period, the city did not have a king, but was governed by the city elders.

-In the remains of the temple were found evidence of significant production and ritual consumption of beer as well as two cuneiform tablets of the Mitanni period sealed by ruler Saushtatar, one by Artatama I, and an Old Babylonian cylinder seal.
+In the remains of the temple on the main mound were found evidence of significant production and ritual consumption of beer as well as two cuneiform land grant tablets of the Mitanni period one (Bz 51) sealed by ruler Saushtatar which gave the town of Baidali to the people of Baṣīru, one (Bz 50) by ruler Artatama I, and an Old Babylonian cylinder seal.
 When the settlement was destroyed the temple was looted and equipment smashed, then burned like the lower town.
 More post destruction looting then occurred.